premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2018-07-29-google-certified-professional-cloud-architect-preparation-guide.md

 ### 6. Google Next Videos

 Entirely for your leisure and learning.
 Please don't watch every one of the videos.
 Scroll through the list, pick and watch what interests you.

 [Google Cloud Next '17 - All Sessions](https://www.youtube.com/playlist?list=PLIivdWyY5sqI8RuUibiH8sMb1ExIw0lAR)

 [All Sessions - Google Cloud Next '18](https://www.youtube.com/playlist?list=PLBgogxgQVM9v0xG0QTFQ5PTbNrj8uGSS-)

 **Pro Tip:** You could easily train yourself to watch the videos 2X faster.
-Start with 1.25X, then 1.5X, then 1.75X and sky is the limit.
+Start with 1.25X, then 1.5X, then 1.75X and sky's the limit.
 I can comprehend easily with 1.75X speed.
 You could go faster or slower.
 Speed is not the objective, comprehension is.

 ### References for continuous learning
 <ul>